Introduction to OCaml

 | n -> fib (n - 1) + fib (n - 2);;

-- Key feature of FP: functions are just expressions; put them in variables, pass and return from other functions, etc.
+- Key feature of FP: functions can be put in variables, passed and returned from other functions, etc.

 - Much of this course will be showing how this is useful